 A cancellation/rescheduling fee of $50 will be charged to the card on file if cancelled or rescheduled with less than 24 hour notice.

 I need an assessment for court/my doctor/school, etc. Can you do those?

 Although I am trained to do psychological assessment, a lot of the kinds of tests needed to do full and formal evaluations are not the kind of thing that can be done over telehealth.
 I do periodic screeners with my clients, but these are not enough for a full test battery.
 If you need testing, let me know and I'll be happy to try to help you find someone who can do that for you.

 What payment forms do you take?

 Currently I take credit cards, debit cards, HSA/FSA cards, and bank transfers.
 Due to the remote nature of teletherapy, I cannot take cash or check.
 I also cannot take Venmo or Paypal, as they are not HIPAA compliant.

-Cards are processed through the onboard credit card processing offered through your Therapy Portal account.
+Cards are processed through the onboard credit card processing offered through your Simple Practice account.

 How can I communicate with you?